In Queensland, all mandatory and voluntary notifications are made to the Health Ombudsman.

 Mandatory notifications

-In Queensland, if you are a registered health practitioner, employer or health educator you must notify the OHO as soon as possible if you reasonably believe
+In Queensland, if you are a registered health practitioner, employer or education provider you must notify the OHO as soon as possible if you reasonably believe:

 • a student has an impairment that, during the course of their clinical training, places the public at substantial risk of harm.